 When reached by phone earlier this week, Yariv Bash was feeling a mixture of excitement and anxiety.
 For years, he has been at work designing a spaceship that will try and carry out Israel’s first mission to the moon.

 On Thursday morning it blasted off from Cape Canaveral, and will spend the next seven weeks trying to complete its journey to the lunar surface.
+He is now working on his new project which involves drone delivery.

 Making Drone Delivery A Reality